Bedding is the main substrate within the habitat for the hamster to carry out it's natural behaviour, which is to burrow

 Note: You may detect an unpleasant odour when you open a new/sealed bag.

 According to the manufacturer and distributor, this is a typical cellulose odour that comes with wood pulp products and is not harmful and usually disappears over time after opening and airing.

 This may or may not be unpleasant for your hamster's keen sense of smell, so we suggest that you decompress all, or the amount you're going to need, and air it out for a few days before using.

-There is currently a concerning issue with the latest batches, initially just the Natural but now seems to be some of the others too.
-Aside from foreign matter present in some bags, the biggest concern is the amount of cases, here in SA and around the world, of hamsters developing eye and respiratory infections when using the latest batches.
+There was world-wide concern with 2022 batches.
+Aside from foreign matter present in some bags, the biggest concern is the amount of cases of hamsters developing eye and respiratory infections when using these latest batches.

 HOWEVER, NEW BATCHES FROM FEB'23 ONWARD ARE GOOD.